GromovoiStanislav/Express-TypeORM/README.md

 ## Express (ts) with TypeORM

--1 - example from TypeORM docs
+- 1 - example from TypeORM docs
+- 2 - Active Record